Synchronised Storage

 }

-You can read environment setup page and API for details about how to setup a client and start programming.
+Please see environment setup page and API for details on how to setup a client and start programming.

 Storage Setup